oktadev/okta-blog/_source/_posts/2022-08-19-build-crud-spring-and-vue.md

 - 2022-08-19: Updated post to use Auth0.
 Rewrote post to use Quasar for the view.
 Updated Spring Boot to 3.0.0.
 ---

 You will use Vue and Spring Boot to build a todo list web application.
 The application will include CRUD abilities, meaning that you can **c**reate, **r**ead, **u**pdate, and **d**elete the todo items on the Spring Boot API via the client.
 The Vue frontend client will use the Quasar framework for the presentation.
-OAuth 2.0 and OpenID Connect (OIDC) will secure the Spring Boot API and the Vue client using, initially, Okta as the security provider.
-You will also see how to use Auth0 as the security provider at the end of the tutorial.
+OAuth 2.0 and OpenID Connect (OIDC) will secure the Spring Boot API and the Vue client, initially by using Okta as the security provider.
+Then, at the end of the tutorial, you will also see how to use Auth0 as the security provider.

 {% img blog/spring-boot-vue3/spring-and-vue.png alt:"Spring Boot, Vue, and Okta logos" width:"500" %}{: .center-image }